BatteryDataAlliance/pymacnet/README.md

 Why did we create `pymacnet`?
 This package enables a wide variety of applications such as:

-- Real-time data logging and reporting
+- Real-time data logging, monitoring and alerting

 `pymacnet` can be used to passively monitor running tests and log readings directly to a database, bypassing the need to manually export data.
 Moreover, it's possible to create automated alerts based on incoming real-time data.
 For example, if a test were to fault or temperature were to exceed a set threshold.
-While Maccor already has a built-in notification system with MacNotify `pymacnet` provides a more flexible and customizable solution without having to directly modify test procedures.
+While Maccor already has a built-in notification system with MacNotify, `pymacnet` provides a more flexible and customizable solution without having to directly modify test procedures.

 - Automated test management

-The GUI provided by Maccor for test management is straight forward and easy to use, but requires significant manual work.
-With `pymacnet` it's possible to write programs to automatically start tests simultaneously across many channels (or even many cyclers) at once.
+The GUI provided by Maccor for test management is straight-forward and easy to use, but requires significant manual work.
+With `pymacnet` it is possible to write programs to automatically start tests simultaneously across many channels (or even many cyclers) at once.

 - Testing of next generation closed-loop charging methods